 cruising the mighty Mississippi river

 Running through 10 states, the Mississippi is over 2300 miles long.
 The fight for control of this legendary river was a major reason for the American Civil War, but its French, Spanish and Native American influences still remain strong to this day, as does the wounds from the slave trade.
 But its past, is what makes the Mississippi a deeply captivating state to explore.
 Mark Twain territory has it all – rhythm and blues, vast serene landscapes, quaint towns and a wealth of absorbing stories to learn.
-We believe this is an American journey not to missed.
+We believe this is an American journey not to be missed.
 But if you’re wondering exactly what you can expect to see and do on our Mississippi tour then read on to find out more.

 Sail on the largest steamboat ever built